-- Transmission of heritable characteristics from one generation to the next involves DNA and - The theory of evolution by natural selection explains the diversity of living things and is supported by a range of scientific evidence
+- Transmission of heritable characteristics from one generation to the next involves DNA and genes. - Patterns of monohybrid inheritance can be predicted using pedigrees and Punnett square crosses. - The theory of evolution by natural selection explains the diversity of living things and is supported by a range of scientific evidence.